-(D) DISCLOSURE OF THE REMUNERATION SYSTEM (Continued) Annual review of remuneration system and policy
+Annual review of remuneration system and policy

-An annual review of the Remuneration Policy and the remuneration system of the Bank Group was conducted by the Nomination and Remuneration Committee at the end of 2022.
-No changes were made to the Remuneration Policy.
+An annual review of the Remuneration Policy and the remuneration system of the Bank Group was conducted by the Nomination and Remuneration Committee at the end of 2023.
+Changes were made to the Remuneration Policy due to the change of salary structure of the Bank.
 The review concludes that the remuneration system and processes have followed the Remuneration Policy consistently and are consistent with the principles set out in the Remuneration Guideline.

-Remuneration of Senior Management and key personnel
+(D) DISCLOSURE OF THE REMUNERATION SYSTEM (Continued) Remuneration of Senior Management and key personnel